Powering Queensland’s battery industry

-We would like to thank participants for their contributions, and for the interest into helping Queensland become a domestic leader.
+We would like to thank participants for their contributions, and for their interest in helping Queensland become a domestic leader.

-The discussion paper was informed by an analysis of Queensland’s battery industry potential.
-It was developed with industry input and draws on international experiences to highlight key opportunities and competitive advantages for Queensland to grow its capabilities.
+The discussion paper provides an analysis of Queensland’s battery industry potential.
+It was developed by Accenture with input from industry.
+It draws on international experiences to highlight key opportunities and competitive advantages for Queensland to grow its battery capabilities.

-The paper identifies potential markets and the size of future demand that Queensland’s battery industry could target to 2030.
-These figures have been derived by Accenture based on their own independent analysis.
+The paper identifies potential markets and forecast demand that Queensland’s battery industry could target to 2030.
+These figures have been derived by Accenture based on their own independent research and modelling.
 Accenture’s demand forecasts differ from those identified in the Queensland Energy and Jobs Plan due to the broader market opportunities identified.

-The feedback from our consultation will help determine the views on the market opportunities and actions which support industry growth.
-This will be used to inform the development and implementation of the Queensland Battery Strategy.
-The Queensland Government will endeavour to continue working with industry stakeholders throughout this time.
+The feedback gathered through our consultation is being used to inform the development of the Queensland Battery Industry Strategy.
+The Queensland Government will continue to work with industry stakeholders to finalise the strategy and plan implementation.

 March - July 2022

 Release of the Queensland Resource Industry Development Plan (Action to develop a Battery Industry Strategy)

 Release of the Queensland Energy and Jobs Plan

 July - November 2022

 Release of Battery Industry Opportunities for Queensland Discussion Paper